Blog Banner SVG

 Common Pitfalls:

-• Counting the ideal conception date instead of the official incorporation date.
+• Counting the ideal conception date instead of the official incorporation date on the Certificate of Incorporation.

 Notes / Fine Print:

-• Extensions for biotech startups or startups in priority sectors are possible under DPIIT’s revised guidelines.
+• Biotech startups or startups in priority sectors can get extensions under DPIIT’s revised guidelines.

-• The startup’s age is assessed on the date of application, not at the time of project initiation.
+• DPIIT assesses the startup’s age on the date of application, not at the time the project started.

 3. Annual Turnover Limit

-The startup must have an annual turnover not exceeding ₹100 crore in any financial year since incorporation.
+The startup must have an annual turnover not exceeding ₹200 crore in any financial year since incorporation.
+Deep Tech Startups have a higher turnover ceiling of ₹300 crore.

 Rationale: This ensures that incentives are provided to businesses in their growth phase rather than large, established enterprises.